spacesys-finch/.github/profile/README.md

 This is the GitHub organization for **FINCH**, a hyperspectral imaging CubeSat, and the second satellite made by the University of Toronto Aerospace Team Space Systems division (_UTAT Space Systems, UTAT-SS_).
 Here you'll find the code used by the FINCH mission, including the onboard firmware, orbital analysis tools, and operations planning.

 You can find some of our biggest repos pinned to this page.
-We also have a list of [repos external to the organization](https://www.notion.so/utat-ss/GitHub-60cc2338aa4b48dbbea8316c1ee0e102) (internal link).
-Our documentation and planning is hosted on [Confluence](https://spacesys.utat.ca/confluence/display/FIN/FINCH), and we're currently moving over to Notion.
+We also have a list of [repos external to the organization](https://www.notion.so/utat-ss/GitHub-60cc2338aa4b48dbbea8316c1ee0e102).
+Our documentation and planning is hosted on [Notion](https://utat-ss.notion.site/UTAT-Space-Systems-660068a07b694305b56c483962e927c5).

 Learn more about us on [utat.ca](https://www.utat.ca/space-systems), or send an email to `ss-outreach at utat dot ca`.